Checking engineering products using magnetic particle testing methods

 - follow the defined testing procedures, and apply safe working practices and procedures at all times

-- resolve any problems as they occur, within your level of responsibility
+- resolve any issues as they occur, within your level of responsibility

 - leave the work area in a safe condition on completion of the activities